 Preachers who are accepted into the program are engaged in three critical elements in the process.

 - Fully participate in three retreats at Bethany Retreat Center (Lutz), Fenway Hotel (Dunedin) and Epworth By the Sea (St. Simon’s Island, Ga) with the approval of their Staff-Parish Relations Committee.

 - Preparation for the retreats including appropriate readings and submitting a video recording of a sermon.

 - Recruiting a team of lay persons from the congregation who will be trained to give support and feedback to the preacher.

 Each retreat will include time spent in practical training by faculty members and communication specialists.
 There will be time for group interaction and personal reflection as well as a consistent focus on worship, prayer, and spiritual growth.

 Eligibility of IOP

-The Institute is open to Elders, Deacons and Local Pastors in the Florida Conference who participate in the ministry of preaching.
+The Institute is open to Full Connection Elders and Deacons, or if you have finished your two year RIM Commitments as a Provisional Elder or Provisional Deacon, or are a licensed Local Pastor who has completed their education (COS or MDiv) in the Florida Conference.
 The Institute will cover all expenses associated with the three sessions including tuition, room and board.
 The only cost for pastors and their congregations is for all travel to and from the lay orientation and the three retreats.
 There is a $25 application fee.